RetroPie/RetroPie-Docs/docs/RetroArch-Configuration.md

 ([example](RetroArch-Configuration#example-per-system-control-override-retroarchcfg))

-Here, SYSTEMNAME is `atari2600`, `snes`, etc. All settings in these files will overwrite the corresponding global setting as long as they are placed **above** the `#includeconfig` line.
+Here, SYSTEMNAME is `atari2600`, `snes`, etc. All settings in these files will override the corresponding global setting as long as they are placed **above** the `#includeconfig` line.

 **ROM-specific** settings can be created in the [runcommand](Runcommand) menu and show up as configuration files by ROM title: